-CNS was launched in the fall of 1981 under the supervision of Dick Milliman, president of the Milliman Newspaper Group.
+CNS was launched in the fall of 1981 under the supervision of Dick Milliman, former president of the Milliman Newspaper Group.
 CNS bears the mark of his interest in state government, public policy and politics.
+The pilot program consisted of 10 student correspondents and 10 subscribing newspapers.
 After Milliman’s pioneering work, the coordinating job was assumed by Bill Coté, a member of the Booth Newspapers State Capitol Bureau for 15 years.
 Coté joined the full-time faculty of the School of Journalism in 1986.

 Following Coté’s retirement, Professor Eric Freedman, a Pulitzer Prize-winning reporter for the Detroit News, became CNS director.
 Freedman currently heads the program and teaches it alongside David Poulson, the senior associate director of MSU’s Knight Center for Environmental Journalism.
 Today, the program has expanded to include nearly 40 member publications.